jimp-dev/gifwrap/README.md

 | x | <code>number</code> | x-coord of pixel |
 | y | <code>number</code> | y-coord of pixel |

-Gets the RGBA number of the pixel at the given coordinate in the form 0xRRGGBBAA, where AA is the alpha value, with 0x00 being transparent.
+Gets the RGBA number of the pixel at the given coordinate in the form 0xRRGGBBAA, where AA is the alpha value, with alpha 0x00 encoding to transparency in GIFs.

 **Returns**: <code>number</code> - RGBA of pixel in 0xRRGGBBAA form
+<a name="BitmapImage+getRGBASet"></a>

+### *bitmapImage*.getRGBASet()
+Gets a set of all RGBA colors found within the image.

+**Returns**: <code>Set</code> - Set of all RGBA colors that the image contains.
 <a name="BitmapImage+greyscale"></a>

 ### *bitmapImage*.greyscale()